We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

-When choosing the size of a pressure tank, you should consider the amount of water that flows through the pump in a given period and the run-time preferred for the pump.
+When choosing the size of pressure tanks, you should consider the amount of water that flows through the pump in a given period and the run-time preferred for the pump.

-This is because these two factors affect the least amount of water, which can be stored by the tank between the turning off and turning on of the pump (drawdown).
+This is because these two factors affect the least amount of water, which can be stored by the tanks between the turning off and turning on of the pump (drawdown).

 There are a few factors that affect the lifespan of the Well pressure tank.

-These factors include the pump cycling, the general quality of the tank, and the type of water that is pumped (water that has stones may lead to the development of holes on the tank).
+These factors include the pump cycling, the general quality of the tanks, and the type of water that is pumped (water that has stones may lead to the development of holes on the tanks).